Brad Morse, from Manchester High School West, shares his thoughts on the benefits of the SNHU in the High School dual enrollment program.

 The advantages to enrolling in SNHU in the High School include:

-SNHU in the High School provides high school sophomores, juniors and seniors the opportunity to take college course while still in high school.
+SNHU in the High School provides high school sophomores, juniors and seniors the opportunity to take college courses while still in high school.
 Students begin the process of accumulating early college credits and save time by taking classes while in high school that can be applied toward a college degree.

 While there is no guarantee, the college credits earned may be transferable to other colleges and universities as well.
 Universities have varying policies for accepting transfer credits, and you will need to consult with any intended college or university to determine transferability.